Updated March 2026 · Verified against Canada Economic Development for Quebec Regions guidelines

 50%

-Canada Economic Development for Quebec Regions (CED) Funding provides up to Varies CED provides interest-free repayable contributions to Quebec SMEs covering up to 50% of eligible costs with a 2-year grace period through its REGI Business Scale-up and Quebec Economic Development programs (year-round intake).
+Canada Economic Development for Quebec Regions (CED) Funding offers funding that varies by project.
+CED provides interest-free repayable contributions to Quebec SMEs covering up to 50% of eligible costs with a 2-year grace period through its REGI Business Scale-up and Quebec Economic Development programs (year-round intake).
 The program covers up to 50% of eligible costs.
 Applications are accepted on an ongoing basis.
 (As of March 2026, verified against Canada Economic Development for Quebec Regions program guidelines)

 Eligibility & Details